shengli666666/DedustNet/README.md

 We introduce the SFAS in the Swin Transformer Block.
 Specifically, we perform an additional convolution of the features $I_{\rm output}$ from the DWT, DWT-Former Block achieves a dynamic aggregation style of information with the production of MHSA in the spatial dimension.

-We use Multi-Head Cross-Attention (MHCA) in CIFM Moudle to interoperate the information of the encoding and decoding stagesWe propose the Cross-level Information Fusion Module (CIFM) to fuse different levels of features, recovering rich texture details and information.
+We use Multi-Head Cross-Attention (MHCA) in CIFM Moudle to interoperate the information of the encoding and decoding stages, and propose the Cross-level Information Fusion Module (CIFM) to fuse different levels of features, recovering rich texture details and information.

 ## Dependencies and Installation